rluvaton/expect-matchers/README.md

 ```

 ### If you also use `jest-extended`
-If you also use `jest-matchers` you should not extend `expect` with the matcher `toIncludeSameMembers` as it can cause undefined behavior
+If you also use `jest-extended` you should not extend `expect` with the matcher `toIncludeSameMembers` as it can cause undefined behavior

 ## Matchers